-This little book titled "The Fragrance of the Dharmapada in Buddhist Cultivation" is not a profound study of Buddhist teachings, but a book that simply talks about the fragrance of the Dharmapada in Buddhist cultivation.
+This little book titled "Essential Summaries of the Quintessence of the Buddha's Teachings in the Dharmapada Sutra" is not a profound study of the meanings of this sutra, but a book that simply talks about the only showing the cores of the quintessence of the Dharmapada Sutra.
 It should be reminded that the Dharmapada sutra includes verses on the basics of the Buddhist teachings, enjoying tremendous popularity in the countries of Theravada Buddhism.
-However, Dharmapada belongs to world literature and it is equally popular in Buddhist as well as non-Buddhist countries, as it contains ideas of universal appeal besides being a sutra of Buddhist teachings.
-Although we say that Dharmapada Sutra includes verses on the basics of the Buddhist teachings, but in the Garden of Flowers of the Dharmapada, wonderful flowers and fantastic plants of enlightenment and emancipation are always blooming and sprouting young buds, and the fragrance the Dharmapada spreads light all over in this Sutra.
-Devout Buddhists should always remember that entering the state of mind of a Nirvana as the Buddha taught does not mean to renounce the world and to enter into a temple as a monk or nun, but it means to enter into practicing well-being exercises that are linked to established daily life patterns, makes our lives more peaceful.
-Devout Buddhists should always remember the goal of any Buddhist cultivator is to achieve selfenlightening, that is examining with one's own intelligence, and not depending upon another; enlightening or awakening of others, then achieve the final accomplishment, to go beyond the cycle of births and deaths, that is to reach the state of mind of a Nirvana right in this very life.
-The journey from man to Buddha still demands continuous efforts with right understanding and practice.
-Presently even with so many books available on Buddhism, I venture to compose this booklet titled "The Fragrance of the Dharmapada in Buddhist Cultivation" in Vietnamese and English to spread basic things in Buddhism to all Vietnamese Buddhist followers, especially Buddhist beginners, hoping this little contribution will help Buddhists in different levels to understand on how to achieve and lead a life of peace, mindfulness and happiness.
+However, Dharmapada belongs to world literature and it is equally popular in Buddhist as well as non-Buddhist countries, as it contains quintessence of ideas of universal appeal besides being a sutra of Buddhist teachings.
+Devout Buddhists should always remember that Buddhist religion is the path of returning to self (looking inward), the goal of its education must be inward and not outward for appearances and matters.
+The most important thing here is to enter into practicing these cores of the quintessence in Buddhist teachings in order to be able to establish these patterns of virtues in daily life activities, to make our lives more peaceful, mindful and happy.
+The path of cultivation still demands continuous efforts with right understanding and practice.
+Presently even with so many books available on Buddhism, I venture to compose this booklet titled "Essential Summaries of the Quintessence of the Buddha's Teachings in the Dharmapada Sutra" in Vietnamese and English to introduce basic things in Buddhism to all Vietnamese Buddhist followers, especially Buddhist beginners, hoping this little contribution will help Buddhists in different levels to understand on how to achieve and lead a life of peace, mindfulness and happiness.

-Thiện Phúc
+Respectfully, Thiện Phúc